Be a force for peace in the world

-The Master of International Security is a multidisciplinary course of study drawing on international relations, strategic studies, political science, religion, area studies, political and human geography, and military history.
+The Master of International Security is a multidisciplinary programme.
+It draws on strategic studies, international relations, military studies, political science, area studies, political and human geography and complementary fields of study.

-Questions that you’ll consider on this programme include:
+Questions that you will consider on this programme include:

 With the Master of International Security you can expect to advance your career in the security sector in government and non-government agencies, and contribute to international security operations.

 This programme will prepare you for a role in:

 - conflict resolution